libra2org/libra2-core/libra2-move/move-examples/move-tutorial/README.md

 #### Exercises
 * Change the assertion to `11` so that the test fails.
-Find a flag that you can pass to the `aptos move test` command that will dump the global state when the test fails.
+Find a flag that you can pass to the `libra2 move test` command that will dump the global state when the test fails.
 It should resemble:
   ```
   ┌── test_mint_10 ──────